-S ome prescriptions must be filled at a specialized pharmacy.
-Specialized pharmacies include: ☐ Pharmacies that supply drugs for home infusion therapy. ☐ Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
-Usually, a LTC facility (such as a nursing home) has its own pharmacy.
-If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Service. □ Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
-Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. ☐ Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
-(Note: This scenario should happen rarely.)
+Some prescriptions must be filled at a specialized pharmacy.
+Specialized pharmacies include: $\hfill \square$ Pharmacies that supply drugs for h nome infusion therapy. facility (such as a nursing home) h esidents of a long-term care (LTC) facility.
+Usually, a LTC as its own pharmacy.
+If you have any difficulty accessing ity, please contact Customer Service. lealth Service / Tribal / Urban Indian Health Program (not emergencies, only Native Americans or Alaska Natives have network. at are restricted by the FDA to certain locations or that coordination, or education on their use.
+(Note: This scenario